Second Thoughts: Vikings' third-and-long situations marked a historic failure in loss to Bengals

 From a pure wins-and-losses standpoint, it probably matters less than the 49ers or Packers defeats; it's not a division or conference loss, there are still 16 (not 15) games left and every other team in the NFC North lost on Sunday.
 In fact, if you'd like to get technical about it, the Vikings are in first place in the division — they're the only team that didn't lose to a conference opponent.

 But the way the Vikings lost, and how little they did to assert themselves against a team that won four games a year ago, is the more concerning thing, especially given the upcoming schedule.
-The Cardinals' offense will test them in unique ways on Sunday, before two home games against 2020 playoff teams (the Seahawks and Browns).
-They've never beaten Russell Wilson, and the Browns matchup figures to have a little extra emotion with Kevin Stefanski returning to Minneapolis.
+The Cardinals' offense will test them in different ways, before two home games against 2020 playoff teams (the Seahawks and Browns).
+The Vikings have never beaten Russell Wilson, and the Browns matchup figures to have a little extra emotion with Kevin Stefanski returning to Minneapolis.

-The Vikings' loss in Cincinnati on Sunday doesn't have to be a death knell for their 2021 season, but only if they fix their issues quickly.
+The Vikings' loss in Cincinnati doesn't have to be a death knell for their 2021 season, but only if they fix their issues quickly.